Photo by Jenna Muirhead

 News

-My latest book, Loop de Loop: Circular Solutions for a Waste-Free World, illustrated by Roozeboos, and published by Groundwood Books has won the Blueberry Changemakers Award!
-I’m so delighted that public librarians chose it for excellence in environmental kidlit.
+My last book, Loop de Loop: Circular Solutions for a Waste-Free World, illustrated by Roozeboos, and published by Groundwood Books has won the Blueberry Changemakers Award!
+I’m so delighted that librarians chose it for excellence in environmental kidlit.

-The book has also been named Recommended Reading and was shortlisted for the Green Book Award put out by The Nature Generation, and we are honoured it was included in the Bookstagang Best Picture Books of 2024 Innovative Nonfiction category.
+The book has also won a Stepping Stones Honor Award, been named Recommended Reading and was shortlisted for the Green Book Award put out by The Nature Generation.
+We are also thrilled it was included in the Bookstagang Best Picture Books of 2024 Innovative Nonfiction category.

 Please check out the FREE downloadable guide to Loop de Loop for educators that I made with longtime teacher Sari Stillman.
 You can find it here.